 In addition to filling out the Housing Accommodation Application linked above to request an accommodation, students must register with the Center for Accessibility Resources & Disability Services by having an intake meeting and supplying CARDS with supporting documentation of their need for a housing accommodation from a current doctor or treatment provider prior to their respective deadline.

 Students must submit disability documentation that follows the CARDS Disability Documentation Guidelines (DDG) requirements.
 Please remember that documentation must meet the guidelines to be accepted.

 - Documentation should be submitted to CARDS@barnard.edu or faxed to 212-280-8768, Please know that while we are operating remotely any documentation faxed or mailed to our office will have a delay in processing.
 We highly recommend scanning and/or emailing documentation to email@example.com.

 - Documentation must be recent within the past 4 months for housing applications

 - Updated and/or additional documentation may be required on a case by case basis

 - It is important that the documentation establish a direct connection between the disability and the requested housing accommodation(s).

 Note: accommodations must be re-requested each academic year and/or summer.
-Previously approved accommodations are not automatically renewed.
+Previously approved accommodations are not automatically renewed (unless they have been previously approved for the same academic year).
 Updated documentation may be required.